ethanrubio/flexboxpatterns/README.md

-# flexboxpatterns
+# Flexbox Patterns Practice

-Practice using Flexbox patterns
+This repository contains the SCSS used for the components at [www.flexboxpatterns.com](http://www.flexboxpatterns.com) used for my own pratice.

 ## Getting started

-Assuming you have Node installed, you can install the project dependencies with `npm install`.
-This will install PostCSS and Autoprefixer; two critical tools for making your CSS cross-browser compatible.
+Assuming Node is installed, install the project dependencies with `npm install`.
+This will install PostCSS and Autoprefixer, which makes things cross-compatible for other browsers.

 This project also requires you have [SASS](http://sass-lang.com/) installed (`sudo gem install sass`).